7. Aggressive policing and undermined legitimacy: Assessing the impact of police stops at gunpoint on perceptions of police in São Paulo, Brazil

 Keywords: policing, stop and search, economic inequality, police effectiveness, social control

 5. Fear and legitimacy in São Paulo, Brazil: police-citizen relations in a high violence, high fear city

 Authors: Jon Jackson, Krisztián Pósch, Thiago R. Oliveira, Ben Bradford, Silvia Camões, Ariadne Natal, & André Zanetic.

-See abstractAbstract: We examine consensual and coercive police-citizen relations in São Paulo, Brazil.
-According to procedural justice theory, legitimacy operates as part of a virtuous circle, whereby normatively appropriate police behavior encourages people to self-regulate, which then reduces the need for coercive forms of social control.
-But can consensual and coercive police-citizen policiesbe so easily disentangled in a city in which many people fear crime, where some people fear policebut tolerate extreme police violence, and where the image of the police as “just another (violent) gang ”has significant cultural currency?
-Legitimacy has two components — the right to power and the authority to govern — and consistent with prior work from the US, UK and Australia, we find that procedural justice is the stronger predictor of the perceived right to power.
-Yet, the empirical link between legitimacy and legal compliance is complicated by fear of police and different motives to obey and disobey the police.
-Our modelling of the predictors of self-reported legal compliance finds that criminal behavior is highest among people who fear police, believe that officers act in inappropriate ways, and feel either no obligation to obey their commands or an instrumental obligation to obey the police.
-Implications of these findings are discussed.
+See abstractAbstract: We examine consensual and coercive police–citizen relations in São Paulo, Brazil.
+According to procedural justice theory, popular legitimacy operates as part of a virtuous circle, whereby normatively appropriate police behavior encourages people to self-regulate, which then reduces the need for coercive forms of social control.
+But can consensual and coercive police–citizen relations be so easily disentangled in a city in which many people fear crime, where the ability to use force can often be palpable in even mundane police–citizen interactions, where some people fear police but also tolerate extreme police violence, and where the image of the military police as “just another (violent) gang” has significant cultural currency?
+Legitimacy has two components—assent (ascribed right to power) and consent (conferred right to govern)—and consistent with prior work from the US, UK, and Australia, we find that procedural justice is key to the legitimation of the police.
+Yet, the empirical link between legitimacy and legal compliance is complicated by ambivalent authority relations, rooted in part in heightened cultural expectations about police use of force to exercise power.
+We finish the paper with a discussion of the theoretical and policy implications of these findings.